 - Grilling is a more physical way to cook.
 You’re standing, often entertaining, and usually spending your time outside.
 This has mental and physical health benefits that can help you to feel happier and more energized.

 It’s simple.
 Grilling is one of the best ways to cook and it’s surprisingly healthy.
 Now that you know it’s a great choice for meals, you’ll need to decide which type of grill is best for you.

-Gas grilling is a healthy way to cook because the fuel burns cleanly without any volatile organic compounds to contaminate your food.
+Gas grilling is a healthy way to cook because the fuel burns cleanly without any volatile organic compounds contaminating your food.

 There’s no smoke or soot, so your food will be healthier when compared to some charcoal cooking methods.

 Use cooking grids when cooking over gas.
 This will allow fats to render and drip away from the food, reducing calories and improving flavor as juices are vaporized on the burner plates.